 Most Google Ads campaigns consist of multiple ad groups, each with a specific focus.
 The more focused your group of keywords, the more relevant your ad will be when it appears to searchers.
 For example, if your website sells running shoes, it would be good to have an ad group focusing on men’s running shoes and another ad group for women’s running shoes.
 However, it would be even better to have separate Ad groups for women’s Nike running shoes and women’s Adidas running shoes, if the website sells both brands.

 For this reason, it’s best practice to keep your ad groups to less than 20 or 30 keywords per group.
 In fact, most experienced marketers will suggest even less than that (read about single-keyword ad groups below).

 Once a group is created, you can add new keywords to it or move keywords from an existing group to a new one.
-Select the keywords that you want in a new group using the checkboxes and hit the orange “Actions” button.
-From there, select “move to group” and write a new group name in the following window.
+Select the keywords that you want in a new group using the checkboxes and hit the “Actions” button.
+From there, select “move to group” and choose the group name in the following window.

 One popular strategy among PPC marketers is using single keyword ad groups (also called SKAGs).
 By having a single keyword for each ad group, you have more control over the message that actually appears when your ad is triggered.
 This can lead to an improved Quality Score from Google, which will help give your ad a higher placement on the SERPs.